Complete Financial Questionnaire

 Usually, it’s the lesser-known insurer that will offer you the best chance of getting life insurance with epilepsy – at the standard price.

-How much will life insurance with epilepsy cost?
+How much will Life Insurance with Epilepsy cost?

-Time since last seizure
+Time since the last seizure

 The more time that has passed since your last seizure the better.
 Over 5 years is best.
 If you have had a seizure in the last 12 months, it will be difficult to get cover.

-Type of epilepsy
+Type of seizures

 e.g.